 Accuracy refers to the closeness of agreement between the true value of the analyte concentration and the mean result that is obtained by applying the experimental procedure a very large number of times.
 Accuracy can also be determined by recovery experiments using fortified blank matrices (mutually independent replicates).
 For example, 18 blank test portions could be selected and 6 fortified at each analyte level.
 Accuracy is closely related to systematic error (analytical method bias) and analyte recovery (measured as per cent recovery).
 The recommended accuracy for residue methods will vary depending upon the concentration of the analyte.
 The accuracy should meet the range listed in Table 1.

 |Analyte concentration (µg/kg)*||Acceptable range for accuracy|

 * μg/kg = ng/g = ppb (micrograms per kilogram = nanograms per gram = parts per billion)

 The within- and between-run precision of the analytical method can be determined as part of the validation procedure.
-There is generally not a need to determine reproducibility (between-laboratory precision) in order to conduct a residue depletion study, because the laboratory that is developing the method is often the same laboratory assaying the samples from the residue study.
+There is generally no need to determine reproducibility (between-laboratory precision) in order to conduct a residue depletion study because the laboratory that is developing the method is often the same laboratory assaying the samples from the residue study.
 Instead of establishing reproducibility of the assay, a within-run precision can be determined.
-Within- and between-run precision should be determined by the evaluation of a minimum of three replicates at three different concentrations representative of the intended validation range (which should include the limit of quantitation) across three days of analysis.
+Within- and between-run precision should be determined by the evaluation of a minimum of 3 replicates at 3 different concentrations representative of the intended validation range (which should include the limit of quantitation) across three days of analysis.